Snowflake-Labs/sfquickstarts/site/devlabs/time_series_forecasting_with_zepl.md

 </br> <img src="./assets/zepl_us_stock_datasource.png" width="600" height="900" />

 * __Account Details:__ Account, Warehouse, Database, and Schema should all match the values entered in Step 2
-* __Credentials:__ Username, Password, and Role should match the Snowflake user and role with permissions to query this database
+* __Credentials:__ Username, and Password and should match the Snowflake user and role with permissions to query this database
+ * __ROLE:__ Be sure this role has permissions to run the specified WAREHOUSE
 * __Credential Type:__ [Learn more here](https://new-docs.zepl.com/docs/connect-to-data/zepl-data-sources#data-source-security)

 #### *Troubleshooting*